FijnandaVanKlingeren/DCE-automation-tool-/README.md

 # DCE-automation-tool-
 R, Python and RMarkdown code for the partial automation of creating and conducting a Discrete Choice Experiment

+Note: all files fall under an MIT License as listed in the file "LICENSE"

 This repository holds the following files: